 If you are putting money into your own company, you will want to avoid investors thinking that you gave yourself preferential terms for your investment into the company.
 SAFEs convert into preferred shares in the next priced round, so, by executing a SAFE, you will be getting preferred shares in the company (in addition to the common shares you already own), just like the other investors in the round.

 Put another way: why would investors want to pay a higher price than what you paid to purchase preferred shares in the company?
 Giving yourself MFN terms potentially avoids such concerns on the part of investors since you are giving yourself terms equivalent to the terms given to other outside investors investing capital into the company.

 - Most startups do not qualify for traditional bank loans or small business loans when they first get started because lenders and financial institutions typically only lend to established businesses with a healthy balance sheet, business plan and cash flow

 - If you want to fund your business yourself, make sure it is well documented

-- Two ways to fund your early company expenses: 1. pay expenses on a personal credit card and maintain expense reports, 2. extend a formal line-of-credit to your own company
+- If you have the personal capital, there are two commonly used financing options to fund your early company expenses when first starting a new business: 1. pay expenses on a personal credit card and maintain expense reports, 2. extend a formal line-of-credit to your own company

 - Investors can be wary of founders using investor funds to reimburse themselves for large personal loans to the company, so it is not always possible to pay yourself back